sabpdo/sabpdo/README.md

-👋 Hi, I’m Sabrina Do, a current high school senior at Sage Hill School.
+👋 Hi, I’m Sabrina Do, a rising college freshman.
 I’m interested in chemistry, neurobiology, and computer science!

 Contact me with any questions about my code or projects at sabpdo@icloud.com